Anything and everything will be made fun of in Juliet Jenkin’s new satire

 Calling All Aspiring Educators: Train in China

-The programme consists of six months of study and 12 months of practical teaching in schools
+Programme consists of six months of study and 12 months of teaching

 Those on the programme will be able to stay in China on an internship visa (not a work permit), but will also be allowed to work on other non-gratuitous tasks connected with the internship in China.
 For exact details on the rules, talk directly to an expert at Black Pen Recruitment.